juyongjiang/juyongjiang/README.md

 # -- coding: utf-8 --

 print('''
 Hi there 👋.
 I am Juyong Jiang.
-A Recommender Systems Researcher from Upstage Co., Ltd.
-Focus on Graph Neural Network, Self-supervised Learning, and Transformer.
+My research interests are Recommender Systems and Natural Language Processing, with a particular focus on Multi-task Learning, Graph Neural Network and Dense Retrieval.
 Follow me. 😄
 ''')
 ```